 1. Show off your personality

-Using a video is a great opportunity to show off your brand personality and business culture, giving you a competitive advantage from the first second.
+You should use video marketing to stand out of the crowd.
+Video marketing is a great opportunity to show off your brand personality and business culture, giving you a competitive advantage from the first second.

 This will help to boost overall brand awareness as well as the specific product or service you want to discuss.
 You could even use figureheads from within your business to present the video and show a recognisable face.